sunlightpolicy/opendatapoliciesstatic/_documents/kansas-city-mo-2015-10-08.md

 (c) The development and implementation of these practices shall be overseen by the Chief Data Officer, reporting to the City Manager.

-(d) The requirements of this Article shall apply to city department or agency and shall include data prepared on behalf of the City by outside parties.
+(d) <span class="g-outside-services">The requirements of this Article shall apply to city department or agency and shall include data prepared on behalf of the City by outside parties.</span>

 ## Section 2-2133.
 Governance